The Nonprofit Guide

 Nonprofits are often eligible for state sales, property, and income tax exemptions, though the available exemptions (and the types of nonprofits that qualify for each) vary from state to state.
 Applying for state tax exemptions usually involves submitting an application to the department of revenue in each state where your organization operates, though some states grant exemptions from some taxes automatically when the organization obtains 501(c)(3) tax-exempt status from the IRS.

 Ready to learn more about obtaining state tax exemptions for your nonprofit?
-Select your state, go to “Opening” on the drop-down menu, and select “[Your State] Tax Exemption.”
+Scroll to the bottom of this page, select your state, go to “Opening” on the state page’s drop-down menu, and select “[Your State] Tax Exemption.”